coder13/coder13/README.md

 ## Funfacts

- - My language of choice is javacript
+ - My language of choice is Javascript
- - My database of choice is mongodb
+ - My database of choice is MongoDB and MySQL when applicable
  - The fastest I've solved a rubik's cubes in 6.34 seconds
- - Electronic music is my favorite genre
+ - Electronic music is my favorite music genre